10 Practical Tips for Christian Songwriters

 - Keep a thesaurus handy.
 Unless the word you are using is your hook, try not to repeat it more than once or twice in a song.
 I would say this for any form of writing.
 The thesaurus is your friend!
 Use it regularly to make your writing better.

 - Let the bridge connect, not deter.
-The bridge is not where we change directions in the song.
-For instance, if the song is directed toward praising God for who He is, don’t make the bridge all about you.
+The bridge is not where we completely change direction in the song.
 The bridge is just that–a connector of thoughts that strengthens the path back toward the chorus.
 Make it powerful; don’t water it down by going off path.

 - Keep the same perspective throughout the entire song.
-If you start out in 1st person tense in your song, don’t suddenly change to 2nd or 3rd person.
-Again, this goes for any kind of writing and is simply a grammar rule.
+If you start out in 1st person tense in your song, continue in 1st person throughout.
 Don’t confuse your audience by switching viewpoints.
 There are exceptions to every rule, of course.
-For instance, the older yet always relevant I Exalt Thee by Pete Sanchez (1975) often changes to “we exalt thee” in the last chorus.
+For instance, the older yet always relevant I Exalt Thee by Pete Sanchez (1975) often changes to “We exalt thee” in the last chorus.
 However, since the song is already very simple, it works.

 - Use a rhyming dictionary.
 Besides a thesaurus, this little book is my favorite resource for songwriting, especially when I am lost for words!